deroproject/derohe/guide/examples/token_sc_guide.md

 **Notes:**
 1] All wallet Addressess need to be registerd first with SC before they need to interact with.
 This condition will be removed in future.
-2] Requirement of detoAnyRandomAddressFromExplorer during SC invocation will be removed in future.
-3] **burn** is equal to deposit if SCID is defined else DERO/token will dissappear/burn from network forever. burn will renamed to something more meaningful.
-This can be proved with cryptographic proof.

 **Download** Dero Stargate testnet [source](https://github.com/deroproject/derohe) and [binaries](https://github.com/deroproject/derohe/releases).